wpradier/BestPluginEver/README.md

 It really is the best plugin ever.

 # Prerequisites
-You need a .zshrc file for the Best Plugin Ever to work.
+You need zsh and a .zshrc file for the Best Plugin Ever to work.

 # Installing
 Just copy this shit in your terminal: